cmorten/luath/docs/guide.md

   Options:

       -h, --help                  - Show this help.
       -V, --version               - Show the version number for this program.
-      -c, --config    [filename]  - Use this config file (if argument is used but value is unspecified, defaults
+      -c, --config    [filename]  - Use this config file (if argument is used but value is unspecified, defaults to luath.config.ts).
-                                  to luath.config.ts).
-      -p, --port      <port>      - Port to run the server on.
-(Default: 3000)
-      -h, --hostname  <hostname>  - Hostname to run the server on.
+      -p, --port      &lt;port&gt;      - Port to run the server on.
+(Default: 4505) -h, --hostname  &lt;hostname&gt;  - Hostname to run the server on.
+(Default: "0.0.0.0")

   Commands:

-      serve  [root]  - Serve the application with HMR. build  [root]  - Build the production assets.
+      serve  [root]  - Serve the application with HMR. build  [root]  - Build the production assets. run    [root]  - Serve the production assets.
   </code></pre>
     <p>For help with subcommands similarly provide the help flag, for example <code>luath serve --help</code>.</p>
     </section>